 The figure of “vapour,” akin to Priestly’s “philogiston” or eighteenth-century notions of aether, both enacts and figures a kind of new materiality that has the possibility of changing our minds, our bodies, and the world.
-Bennett calls something like this “impersonal affect,” while Teresa Brennan discusses the “atmosphere” of the other as the hormones and pheromones of chemical entrainment; even more recently Luce Irigaray’s Through Vegetal Being theorizes air as a material method for universal sharing.
-Yet, there is another important but neglected strand of thinking about fluid materiality in psychoanalytic notions of jouissance, especially the way Luce Irigaray and Hélène Cixous think it, as arising from the motions of body and atmosphere.
-As Irigaray says in Speculum of the Other Woman: “Blood, but also milk, sperm, lymph, saliva, spit, tears, humors, gas, waves, airs, fire . . . light” (237).
+Bennett calls something like this “impersonal affect,” while Teresa Brennan discusses the “atmosphere” of the other as the hormones and pheromones of chemical entrainment; even more recently Luce Irigaray theorizes air as a material method for universal sharing in Through Vegetal Being.
+Yet, there is another important but neglected strand of thinking about fluid materiality in psychoanalytic notions of jouissance, especially the way Luce Irigaray and Hélène Cixous think of it, as arising from the motions of body and atmosphere.
+As Irigaray says in Speculum of the Other Woman, “Blood, but also milk, sperm, lymph, saliva, spit, tears, humors, gas, waves, airs, fire . . . light” (237).
 These produce what Lacan calls “jouissance’s beyond” of pleasure and desire, its “superabundant vitality” (Seminar VII 237).
 Not just the repetitive, fricative autoerotics of Irigaray’s two lips touching, not just the dispersed arousal of multiple erogenous zones—certainly not the hard finality of ejaculation—Wollstonecraft eventually envisions the continual excretion all over, everywhere, through everything.
-Cixous and Irigaray’s softer jouissance, along with Bennett’s affect, uses the conveyance of dispersal inherent in the toxic pestilence, but converts the tyrannic impressment of aristocratic poison into a mutual pleasure thanks to a shared affect of coeval origin and agency.
+Cixous and Irigaray’s softer jouissance, along with Bennett’s affect, uses the conveyance of dispersal inherent in the toxic pestilence but converts the tyrannic impressment of aristocratic poison into a mutual pleasure thanks to a shared affect of coeval origin and agency.

 Her vapors and other instances of dynamic materiality can help us bridge psychoanalysis and new materialism.
 Affinities between the two have been largely unremarked upon, despite being two prominent discourses in the last fifty years that deal in feminism and affect.
 Together, they might help enrich our understanding of human and nonhuman entanglement in posthuman studies, to which Wollstonecraft has something substantial to contribute.
 In perhaps the most recent attempt to connect the two fields, Alenka Zupančič offers a psychoanalytic account of object-oriented ontology in What Is Sex?
 Unlike what we see in Wollstonecraft’s anticipation of new materiality, she maintains a rigid Lacanian perspective that separates objects and subjects.
 In Zupančič’s account, sexual desire for objects appears to be an apotheosis of the Lacanian objet petit a, with roving, symbolic objects as substitutes for human ones that might impossibly fill the hole and crack in the self.
 Rather than understanding the object as substituting particular inanimate objects for the mother’s lack of a penis, as Freud does, or a maternal phallus, as Lacan does, Zupančič’s objects themselves serve as symbolic proxies for the Lacanian lack at the heart of all selves caused by the lapse between the Real and the symbolic order.
 Such an analysis adheres to the object-oriented belief in objects being self-contained, withdrawn, and phallic, rather than fluid or porous like Wollstonecraft’s vapors.
 Perhaps even more problematic is the Lacanian faith in the impossibility of getting beyond the phallic law of the father.